-\ Less than 1%
+Less than 1%

-- (1) Old Republic International Corporation, which reported ownership as of January 17, 2012 on behalf of itself and several of its wholly owned subsidiaries, reported that it had shared voting and investment power for all of the shares. - (2) Includes shares that could be purchased on the record date or within 60 days thereafter by exercise of stock options granted to the executive officers: Mr. Culver 160,000; Mr. Lauer 54,000; Mr. Sinks 48,000; Mr. Lane 37,800; Mr. Pierzchalski 54,000; and all executive officers as a group 367,800.
-Also includes shares held in our Profit Sharing and Savings Plan by the executive officers: Mr. Culver 12,696; Mr. Lauer 53,275; Mr. Sinks 11,733; and all executive officers as a group 78,543.
-Excludes shares underlying restricted stock units ("RSUs") that cannot be settled in Common Stock within 60 days of the record date: Mr. Culver 643,479; Mr. Lauer 209,076; Mr. Sinks 387,177; Mr. Lane 209,076; Mr. Pierzchalski 209,076; and all executive officers as a group 1,800,175.
-Also includes shares for which voting and investment power are shared as follows: Mr. Lauer 460,811, and all directors and executive officers as a group 11,934. - (3) Includes an aggregate of 85,763 shares underlying RSUs held by our non-management directors, which could be settled in shares of Common Stock within 60 days of the record date.
+- (1) Old Republic International Corporation, which reported ownership as of January 17, 2012 on behalf of itself and several of its wholly owned subsidiaries, reported that it had shared voting and investment power for all of the shares. - (2) Includes shares that could be purchased on the record date or within 60 days thereafter by exercise of stock options granted to the executive officers: Mr. Culver 160,000; Mr. Lauer 54,000; Mr. Sinks 48,000; Mr. Lane 37,800; Mr. Pierzchalski 54,000; and all executive officers as a group 394,300.
+Also includes shares held in our Profit Sharing and Savings Plan by the executive officers: Mr. Culver 12,673; Mr. Lauer 53,182; Mr. Sinks 11,712; and all executive officers as a group 195,770.
+Excludes shares underlying restricted stock units ("RSUs") that cannot be settled in Common Stock within 60 days of the record date: Mr. Culver []; Mr. Lauer []; Mr. Sinks []; Mr. Lane []; Mr. Pierzchalski []; and all executive officers as a group [].
+Also includes shares for which voting and investment power are shared as follows: Mr. Lauer []; and all directors and executive officers as a group [].
+Excludes cash-settled restricted stock units: all executive officers as a group []. - (3) Includes an aggregate of 85,763 shares underlying RSUs held by our non-management directors, which could be settled in shares of Common Stock within 60 days of the record date.
 Also includes an aggregate of 14,733 restricted shares held by our non-management directors.
 The beneficial owners have sole voting power but no investment power over the restricted shares.
 Excludes an aggregate of 528,866 share units held by our non-management directors that cannot be settled in shares of Common Stock.